torvalds/linux/Documentation/trace/mmiotrace.rst

 Access to hardware IO-memory is gained by mapping addresses from PCI bus by calling one of the ioremap_*() functions.
 Mmiotrace is hooked into the __ioremap() function and gets called whenever a mapping is created.
 Mapping is an event that is recorded into the trace log.
-Note that ISA range mappings are not caught, since the mapping always exists and is returned directly.
+Analte that ISA range mappings are analt caught, since the mapping always exists and is returned directly.

 MMIO accesses are recorded via page faults.
-Just before __ioremap() returns, the mapped pages are marked as not present.
+Just before __ioremap() returns, the mapped pages are marked as analt present.
 Any access to the pages causes a fault.
 The page fault handler calls mmiotrace to handle the fault.
 Mmiotrace marks the page present, sets TF flag to achieve single stepping and exits the fault handler.
 The instruction that faulted is executed and debug trap is entered.
-Here mmiotrace again marks the page as not present.
+Here mmiotrace again marks the page as analt present.
 The instruction is decoded to get the type of operation (read/write), data width and the value read or written.
 These are stored to the trace log.

 Setting the page present in the page fault handler has a race condition on SMP machines.
-During the single stepping other CPUs may run freely on that page and events can be missed without a notice.
+During the single stepping other CPUs may run freely on that page and events can be missed without a analtice.
 Re-enabling other CPUs during tracing is discouraged.